VaibhavUPratap/Solar-Energy-Predictor/README.md

    - The app initializes a SQLite DB at `database/database.db` automatically on first run.
    - If DB schema changes or you want a clean slate, stop the server and delete `database/database.db`.

+### Windows debugging note

+- Reason: Older versions of this repository printed emoji/checkmark characters during startup (for example `✓` and `⚠`).
+On some Windows developer setups the console encoding defaults to a legacy code page (for example `cp1252`) which cannot encode those glyphs.
+When Python attempted to print them the process raised a `UnicodeEncodeError` and the Flask server aborted before listening on the API port.
+This caused clients to receive HTML fallback/error pages and led to the familiar "Unexpected token '<' - not valid JSON" when code tried to parse the response as JSON.
+- Fix: Console output was changed to ASCII-only tags such as `[OK]`, `[WARN]`, and `[ERROR]` across the runtime modules (`run.py`, `app.py`, `routes/prediction_routes.py`, `database/init_db.py`, `services/weather_service.py`).
+With these changes the Flask app starts reliably under Windows debuggers and returns proper JSON to API clients.

+If you still see HTML returned where JSON is expected, confirm the debugger is launching the updated code and that your client is targeting the correct host/port (by default `http://127.0.0.1:5000`).

 - 6) Tests
    - pytest is optional.
 If you want to run tests with pytest:
       ```bash